Anjana Basu: Early life

 Anjana spent her childhood in a joint family in Howrah in West Bengal.
 Her father didn't want her to come into theater or acting, and thus she concentrated in her studies.
 She was trained in Bharatnatyam as a child.
 Her father was a member of an amateur theater group.
 She studied in Howrah Girls' School and pursued Psychology from Bijoy Krishna Girls' College.
 After completing her graduation she got admitted to Rajabazar Science College, for post graduation, but could not complete her studies.
 She got married and moved to Patna.
 Later she came back to Kolkata and since then, took acting as her career.

 Career

+Acting

 She rose to fame with the Hindi serial Krishnakali, which was directed by Amol Palekar, based on a story by Shivani.
 She played an important character in Amol Palekar's film Dum Kata.
 In 2007 or 2008, she starred in a telefilm Parokiya, directed by Atanu Ghosh.
 She joined in BJP in 2019.

-Political career
+Politics

 Basu joined the BJP in 2019.
 She contested for the party in the Sonarpur Dakshin seat in the 2021 West Bengal Legislative Assembly election but lost to fellow actress-politician Arundhuti Maitra.